aronifanger/shopfacil/README.md

-# Web Scrapping dos produtos do site ShopFacil
+# Web Scrapping do site ShopFacil